-Want to know which Hyundai Kona years excel and which fall short?
+Want to know which Hyundai Kona years excel and which lag behind?

 We’ve analyzed data from NHTSA, Consumer Reports, and Kelley Blue Book to bring you the essential information.

-We’ll cover engines, safety tech, common issues, and recalls to help you spot the best Konas.
+We’ll cover engines, safety tech, common issues, and recalls to help you spot the top Konas.
 Ready?

 Let’s dive in!